AI Integration Ladder

 Level 3: AI as object of critique.
 You will use AI in order to analyze its output, limits, assumptions, errors, or interpretive habits.

 Level 4: AI as workflow tool.
 AI use is expected because the assignment asks you to test a research, writing, coding, or media workflow that would be difficult to complete manually.
+This builds AI skills, but your submission should show what you are learning to do with AI, not just use it to produce an output.

 Why It Works

 The ladder also helps instructors be more precise.
 Instead of writing a syllabus policy that tries to anticipate every case, the course can establish the vocabulary once and then apply it assignment by assignment.
+The assignment-level label is what turns the ladder from a taxonomy into usable guidance.

 What to Watch For